 Input a signal as below into channel 0 (P1_0), pulse width is 10us.

-Print the measurement result on Console view of MUXpresso IDE:
+Print the measurement results on Console view of MUXpresso IDE: